-Step 3 Adjust the slider or click on the up/down arrow to set the value of the brightness, contrast or saturation.
+- Step 2 Select the camera from the drop-down list. - Step 3 Adjust the slider or click on the up/down arrow to set the value of the brightness, contrast or saturation. - Step 4 Click Apply to save the settings.